githubmayankgupta/githubmayankgupta.github.io/tools/README.md

 Publication updates
 -------------------

 - Add or edit citations in `files/citations.bib`.
+Include a `doi` field for each paper so the generated links point directly to the journal or proceedings page.
 - Install the BibTeX parser if you haven't already:
   ````
   pip install bibtexparser